Browse all plants

 Garden rose showing woody stems, compound leaves, flowers, and hips where visible.

-Plant photo Garden rose showing woody stems, compound leaves, flowers, and hips where visible.
+Representative plant photo Representative photo Garden rose showing woody stems, compound leaves, flowers, and hips where visible shown as a representative plant reference.

 Photos show a representative plant in the garden.
 Fruit color, size, and growth habit can vary by cultivar, season, nursery stock, and site.